coldclimate/omnomfrickinnom/content/blog/2024-01-20-sausage-bean.markdown

 I got a pack of "three chilli sausages" in an offer at the supermarket and it was a good opportunity to make something warming and wintery.

+As I write this I realise I forgot to add the bag of kale that I bought to put in this.
+You shouldn't, it would have been great.

 ## You will need

 * 6 Sausages.
 I used spicy ones, if you can't find those, add a teaspoon of chilli sauce
 * Half a large onion, finely slices
+* A big handful of slices peppers.
+I used frozen ones.
 * 1 stick of celery, roughly sliced
 * Half a carrot, peeled and fine diced
 * A big sprig of thyme